Lakes Division

 Lake Tuscaloosa

-Lake Tuscaloosa was completed in 1970 and is the primary source of drinking water for the Tuscaloosa metropolitan area.
-The lake was created by damming the North River and is 5885 acres in size.
-40 billion gallons of water provides the area with a valuable recreation, industrial and human needs resource.
+Lake Tuscaloosa was completed in 1970 and is the primary source of drinking water for Tuscaloosa.
+The lake was created by damming the North River.
+It is 5885 acres and holds 40 billion gallons of water.

 Lake Nicol